lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Some tables have a lot of columns.
 Search for desired columns by entering terms in the boxes underneath "column_name" or "description".
 Additional constraints on column data can be included in the query by specifying them under "constraints".
+One constraint we will use here is to limit the range of fluxes of selected objects.
+In our example, the fluxes are given in nanojanskys, and we will use ``>10 and <1000``.
+When we are ready to plot, we will convert those to magnitudes by taking logs of fluxes.
 Mouse-over to view pop-up boxes with instructions.

-Remove filters and reset the table view at any time using the "Remove" or "Reset" buttons above the upper-right corner of the table (not shown in image above).
+You can remove filters and reset the table view at any time using the "Remove" or "Reset" buttons above the upper-right corner of the table (not shown in image above).

 If desired, convert table view queries to `ADQL Queries` using the "Populate and Edit ADQL" button at the bottom of the page.
 This can enable entering more complex constraints that cannot be expressed against individual columns.

 **Search:** Press the search button at lower left when ready to execute.

 The `Row Limit` may be changed to apply an upper bound to the number of rows returned.
+For starters, you can select 10000.
 The Portal can work effectively with datasets with up to a million rows, or even more; however, in the present implementation of the RSP it is advisable to limit the number of columns requested for queries expected to return results on such a scale: `SELECT *` for 100,000+ rows can return datasets of unwieldy total size.